 Scott E. Geiger, CFA, Portfolio Manager at Vanguard.
-He has been with Vanguard since 2006, has worked in investment management since 2008, has managed investment portfolios since 2013, and has co-managed the Fund since 2022.
+He has been with Vanguard since 2006, has worked in investment management since 2008, has managed investment portfolios since 2013, and has co-managed the Fund since 2021.
 Education: B.S., Millersville University.

 Michael Perre, Principal of Vanguard.
-He has been with Vanguard since 1990, has managed investment portfolios since 1999, and has co-managed the Fund since 2015.
+He has been with Vanguard since 1990, has managed investment portfolios since 1999, and has co-managed the Fund since its inception in 2016.
 Education: B.A., Saint Joseph's University; M.B.A., Villanova University.